lucasdietrich/caniot-rust-controller/readme.md

 - Heaters: auto disable heaters on certain conditions (job days, morning, evening, temperature)
 - Add support for bluetooth devices
 - Add support for rooms associated sensors
-- read config using -c option
 - wrap all services (spawn) in a single Application structure
-- increase the number of threads in the thread pool
 - Allow to send comment to non-existing (yet) devices
 - Remove `unwrap`
   - At least change them to `expect` with a meaningful message